Customized Summer and Winter Programs at the University of Pécs, Hungary

 New Trends and Techniques in European Nursing

-The one-week summer school offers theoretical and practical experiences to students in the field of Nursing Science and Nursing Education in Europe.
+This one-week program offers theoretical and practical experiences to students in the field of Nursing Science and Nursing Education in Europe.
 The program includes hands-on practice with the most frequently used nursing technology, such as phlebotomy, blood group evaluation with bed-side testing, insertion of peripheral venous access, bladder catheterization and central vein insertion.
 The course focuses on the new trends and techniques in the developing field of Nursing Science and includes visits to different patient care facilities in Pécs.

 The Quality of Life (Health, Recreation and Ecotourism)

-The aim of the program is to introduce students to the unique recreational and rehabilitational possibilities of the South Danubean region.
-This specialty is due to special environmental factors of the area and partly to the multicultural social environment.
-In this 10 days long program besides theoretical lectures field trips will brighten the knowledge of the participants and meeting recreational/rehabilitational possibilities help specialists in the field of health-, eco- and sport tourism in organizing high quality programs in this part of Hungary.
+The aim of the program is to introduce students to the unique recreational and rehabilitative possibilities of the South Danube region resulting from special environmental factors in the area and the multicultural social environment.
+In this 10-day program, theoretical lectures and field trips will give participants a deeper understanding of the recreational and rehabilitative factors helping specialists in the field of health, eco and sport tourism to organize high quality programs in this area of Hungary.

 Hungarian Folk Music and Folk Dance

-This academic and entertaining summer course provides students with insight into Hungarian folk tradition and includes a special Hungarian dance program with traditional live music.
+This academic and entertaining course provides students with insight into Hungarian folk tradition and includes a special Hungarian dance program with traditional live music.
 The methods of teaching include lectures, presentations, videos, live music, instrument displays, and hands-on practice.
-Topics include introduction to folk music knowledge, folk instruments, folk dance types and dance dialects.
+Topics include introduction to folk music knowledge, instruments, and dance types and dialects.

-Our Study Tours are more than just study –they’re fun, too!
+Our programs are more than just study – they’re fun, too!